Seriously easy and seriously yummy. This homemade slow cooker spinach and artichoke dip feeds a crowd of ten!

 Here’s one of my favorite dips besides pico de gallo and guacamole.
 I get it all the time at Applebees in their 2 for $20 menu and I think it’s about time I take a stab at making it at home.
-And it turned out great!
+So I endeavored to make some slow cooker spinach and artichoke dip, and it turned out great!
 So so very yummy.
 It was one of the few times I was shooting pics while snacking cause I just couldn’t resist!

 I used a standard 3 quart crock pot and it was just the right size.
 This should serve about 8-10 people depending on how many ambitious dippers you have in your crowd.